Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: No

-As you can see from the above aerial photo, the parking lot for the Crystal Beach Drive public access is not as convenient as other closer ones.
+As you can see from the aerial photo above, the parking setup for the Crystal Beach Drive public access is not as convenient as some of the other options.

-This is also one of the smallest public beach spots in Destin and it is a narrow walkway down to the beach which can be awkward if you are carrying a lot of beach chairs and supplies.
+This is also one of the smallest public beach spots in Destin, and it’s a narrow walkway down to the beach, which can be awkward if you’re carrying a lot of chairs and supplies.

 10. Barracuda Street Public Beach Access